Friday, August 30th

 [pausing for a moment to consider what it will take to ensure that Alia’s care is not compromised by lack of funds]: “I will give you 60,000 rupees.
 I don’t have the money now, but I can get it.
 Give me half an hour.”

 I leave, but Peregrine stays.
-She later tells me that the sisters were arguing after I left over whether I had really said 60,000, as it seemed like an impossible sum.
+She later tells me that the sisters were arguing after I left over whether I had really said 60,000.
+To them it seemed like an impossible sum.

 I drag myself to the bank and back and hand Maria the 60,000 rupees.
 She dissolves into tears.
 Rubi (the 2nd oldest sister) breaks down as well.
 There has to be some pent up emotion over their sister’s condition.
-But the main source of their tears seems to be the fear of not being able to afford their sister’s treatment and their disbelief at receiving the money.
+But the main source of their tears seems to have been the fear that they were not going to be able to afford their sister’s treatment and their disbelief at receiving the money.

-60,000 rupees is perhaps 5-6 months salary for Alia’s father.
+60,000 rupees is perhaps 5-6 months income for Alia’s father.
 Combined with the two rooms they rent out, the small salaries I pay two of Alia’s sisters for teaching our literacy program, and all sorts of random odd jobs the women in the family do to make ends meet, perhaps they could save up that amount over a number of years.
-But the high-interest debts they would have had to take out to get that amount in an emergency would likely grow faster than their ability to pay them off could.
+But the high-interest debts they would have had to take out to get that amount in an emergency would grow faster than their ability to pay them off.

 That is how the world works right now.
-One person’s life and death decision is another person’s new flat-screen TV or cell phone upgrade from the perfectly fine flat-screen TV or cell phone they already have.
-This family would be drowning in debt over less than many Americans pay to keep up their caffeinated milk habit.
+One person’s life and death decision is another person’s new TV or mobile upgrade from the perfectly fine flat-screen TV or mobile they already have.
+Alia’s family would be drowning in debt over less than many Americans pay to keep up their caffeinated milk habit.

 If they had been able to get the loans at all.
 If they weren’t among the millions of their peers who never end up in the hospital, who die in their homes, because they don’t have the money.